brunorijsman/rift-python/README.md

 # Routing In Fat Trees (RIFT)

-This repository contains a Python implementation of the Routing In Fat Trees (RIFT) protocol specificied in Internet Draft (ID)
+This repository contains a Python implementation of the Routing In Fat Trees (RIFT) protocol specified in Internet Draft (ID) [draft-draft-rift-02](https://tools.ietf.org/html/draft-ietf-rift-rift-02)
-[draft-draft-rift-02](https://tools.ietf.org/html/draft-ietf-rift-rift-02)

 The code is currently still a work in progress (see Feature List below for the status).